Panfilo Lacson: Kuratong Baleleng case

 The Kuratong Baleleng of the 1990s was a criminal gang linked to a series of violent crimes that included kidnappings and bank robberies.
 In some of the robberies, the gang's members would gun down security guards and innocent bystanders.

 In 1995, members of a composite task group assigned to stop robberies in Metro Manila were linked to the killing of 11 members of Kuratong Baleleng in Quezon City.
 The PACC was a part of the composite task force.

 In 2003, the High Tribunal ordered the Quezon City Regional Trial Court to try the case against Lacson and 33 other police officials.
 The trial court dismissed the criminal case, finding absence of probable cause.
-The special prosecuting team later moved for new trial before the High Tribunal to remand case to the trial court to present new evidence against Senator Lacson, inter alia.
+The special prosecuting team later moved for new trial before the High Tribunal to remand case to the trial court to present new evidence against then-Senator Lacson, inter alia.
 On May 2, 2008, the Supreme Court of the Philippines resolved to take cognizance of the motion of the families of the slain Kuratong Baleleng members for revival of the murder case against police officials and Senator Panfilo Lacson.

 On November 13, 2012, the Supreme Court in an en banc decision denied the government's motion to revive the case and affirmed the lower court's decision dismissing it.